 How do you become a Student Rep?

 At the beginning of the academic year, Course Leaders will hold course meetings with students from each cohort and ask students to nominate Student Reps.
 If there is more than one nomination, an election must be held.
-If there is no election within the first two weeks of teaching, please speak to your subject leader or contact the RSU team.
-Moreover, there are often vacancies, and a student who is interested should enquire with their Course Leader, with other Student Reps or the Quality Team.
+If there is no election within the first two weeks of teaching, please speak to your subject leader or contact the Students' Union team.
+Moreover, there are often vacancies, and a student who is interested should enquire with their Course Leader, with other Student Reps or the Union.

 Do postgraduate programmes have Student Rep as well?